Navigating the Border: San Diego’s and Tijuana’s Migrant Reception Efforts

 The Trump Administration

 In the last several years, both the U.S. and Mexico have experienced numerous immigration and border policy shifts.
 During the Trump administration, executive action allowed 472 administrative changes, drastically reshaping the U.S. immigration system by reducing humanitarian protections, tightening border controls, and intensifying enforcement.[8]
-Among the most notorious policies implemented by former President Donald Trump were the Migrant Protection Protocols (MPP) in 2019, which forced asylum-seekers from Western Hemisphere countries to remain in Mexico, often in overcrowded and unsanitary camps, while awaiting court hearings in the United States.[9]
+Among the most notorious policies implemented by President-elect Trump were the Migrant Protection Protocols (MPP) in 2019, which forced asylum-seekers from Western Hemisphere countries to remain in Mexico, often in overcrowded and unsanitary camps, while awaiting court hearings in the United States.[9]

 The Trump administration also ramped up efforts to build further fences along the U.S.-Mexico border, a strategy that became the centerpiece of his 2019 presidential campaign and has had deleterious impacts for migrants.
 In the San Diego area, the “Trump wall” has resulted in many migrants sustaining injuries — sometimes even losing their lives — from falls while trying to jump the 30-feet fence.[10]
 More broadly, the construction of fencing has led migrants to take more dangerous and isolated routes, increasing the risks in their journey.[11]